CAST-Extend/com.castsoftware.aip.datamart/README.md

 action_planned                       | BOOLEAN  | An action has been planned for this object, see USR_ACTION_PLAN for more details is_artifact                          | BOOLEAN  | A source object on which a cost complexity can be calculated cost_complexity                      | INT      | This value is valid if IS_ARTIFACT if column is true
-                                     |          | Cost complexity (low, moderate, high, very-high) is a risk assessment calculated from risk assessments of
+                                     |          | Cost complexity (-1: n/a, 0:low, 1:moderate, 2:high, 3:very-high) is a risk assessment calculated from risk assessments of
                                      |          | - Cyclomatic complexity
                                      |          | - SQL cyclomatic complexity
                                      |          | - Granularity